TerranMechworks/mech3ax/README.md

 * `zmap` (produces a `*.json` file, `rc` only)

 ## Blender scripts

+> **WARNING**: The Blender scripts are proof-of-concept, and generally unsupported.
+If they are broken, they need fixing by you.

 Blender 3.2.2 or higher is recommended.
 Blender's APIs do change, so you may need to use a version closely matching that one.
 It will definitely *not* work with versions below 2.80, but if you have success running it with newer versions, let me know so I can update this README.